Get expense details by folder

-Don't make your bucket public, otherwise anyone can download your expense details from the bucket link.
+- Do not make your bucket public; otherwise, anyone will be able to download your expense details from the bucket link.

 Get expense details

-- In the management console, select the account you want to get details for.
+- Select the account you want to get details for.

 - Click Create.

-- In the Create periodic export window that opens, enter:
+- In the Create periodic export window that opens, specify:

-- In the Directory field, the name of the directory for the file.
+In the Directory field, the name of the folder for the file.
 The last character must be

 - Click Create.